Compound interest calculator

 If you’re wondering how much you’re earning thanks to your compounding interest payments - or how much you might be with the right savings account - then read this rundown of how to work it out.

 Or, if you’re looking to find out how much interest you’re paying on a loan, find out here.

 We all know when you put money away in a bank, you earn interest on it, usually each month.
 When you earn compound interest, the previous month’s interest is included in your new balance, so you earn interest on that as well.

 At first it might not seem like it makes a huge difference, but a high interest rate over a number of years can be a great way to keep your savings account looking healthy.

 The benefits of compound interest

-Compound interest will grow your savings faster - which is a nice bonus from your savings account!
-It’s a more effective way of earning than simple interest, which only works on your initial deposit.
-For example:
+Compound interest is a more effective way of earning than simple interest, which only works on your initial deposit.

 The flip side